ravicm/blackJack/README.md

 java -jar run/InsightBlackJack.jar
 ```

 You can choose to play the game by answering Yes/No at command prompt.
-However, a simulation is already included in the code to answers Yes/No. A Yes/No is based on [playing strategy](i-extensible) chosen (see below).
+However, a simulation is already included in the code to answer a Yes/No. A Yes/No is based on [playing strategy](i-extensible) chosen (see below).
 To run the simulation, use following:

 ```
 java -jar run/InsightBlackJackRandomSimulation.jar
 ```

-The questions are as follows:
+The questions asked, during the play, are as follows:
 -  Are you ready to start the game?
 -  Do you want to double down?
 -  Hit(y)/Stand(n)
 (Process repeats)

+The info shown during the play is: your hand, your bet amount, your remaining chips, dealer hand

 ##Overview of the code:
 ---------